ttytgfjhgt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-readme file for shell permission
+readme file for shell permissions